-- A small incision is made over a vein near your neck.
+- A small incision will be made over a vein near your neck.
 An x-ray may be used to help guide your healthcare provider during the procedure.
 An electrode catheter holding 3 leads will be inserted through the incision.
 The catheter and leads are guided into your heart.
-The catheter records the activity of your heart to help your healthcare provider decide where to place the leads.
-One lead is placed in your right atrium, one in your right ventricle, and one in your left ventricle.
+The catheter records the activity of your heart to help your provider decide where to place the leads.

 - If any of the leads cannot be placed through your vein, they may be placed through your chest.
-Three or four small cuts are made on your left side, between your ribs.
-The leads are placed directly on your heart.
-Once the leads are placed, a pacemaker is secured under the skin on your chest.
-The pacemaker will help your ventricles beat together and beat correctly with your right atrium.
-Healthcare providers will close your cuts with stitches or medical glue.
+Your provider will make 3 or 4 small cuts on your left side, between your ribs.
+The leads will be placed directly on your heart.
+After the leads are placed, a pacemaker will be secured under the skin on your chest.
+The pacemaker will help your heart beat correctly.
+Your incisions will be closed with stitches or medical glue.

 After your procedure:

 You will be taken to a room to rest until you are fully awake.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-You may need an EKG, echo, or chest x-ray to check the placement of the leads in your heart.
-When your healthcare provider sees that you are okay, you will be taken to your hospital room.
+You will then be taken to your hospital room.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.